Breadcrumb

 • Breadth Requirement (8 units).
 The CS graduate courses are grouped into 8 Major Specialty Areas numbered A-H. MS students need to take 2 breadth courses.
 These two courses, together with two core courses, need to cover four different Major Specialty Areas.

 • Electives (32 units).
-These need to be graduate or upper division courses in Computer Science.
+These need to be graduate or upper-division courses in Computer Science.
 Students who choose the thesis or project option of the MS degree can use some number of research units towards the elective requirement.

-The list of allowed courses and the details of the course requirements can be found in the UCR catalog.
+The list of allowed courses and the details of the course requirements can be found in the UCR General Catalog.
 In justified cases, exceptions from the degree requirements may be considered: some students may transfer courses from previously attended institutions (see the section with information for new students), some may be allowed to get credit for courses outside Computer Science, or for courses taken at other UC campuses.
 For more information, contact your Graduate Program Coordinator.

 MS Capstone Experience

-• Comprehensive Examination Option (Plan I)
+• Comprehensive Examination Option (Plan II)

 • Project Option (Plan II)

-If multiple students work on a large project, each of them can use their work to satisfy the M. project requirement.
-However, each student must have a separate report and a separate oral presentation, and it should be clear in both the written document and in the oral presentation what portion of the overall project was performed by the student being examined.
+If multiple students collaborate on a large project, each student can use their contributions to satisfy the M.S. project requirement.
+However, each student must submit a separate report and deliver an individual project presentation.
+It should be clearly stated in both the written document and the presentation which portion of the overall project was completed by the student being examined.

-• Thesis Option (Plan III)
+• Thesis Option (Plan I)

 Professional Development Requirement